josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐴_the_legality_of_gift_horses.md

 The public-facing offer is simple: easier services, less paperwork, faster access, better fraud prevention, modern public administration.

-The legal and constitutional question is less simple: what, exactly, is being accepted when the public is asked to consent to a digital identity layer, AI-enabled public services, enterprise procurement, data-linkage architecture, and public-private technical partnerships under one convenience frame?
+The legal and constitutional question is less simple: what, exactly, is being accepted when the public is asked to support a digital identity layer, AI-enabled public services, enterprise procurement, data-linkage architecture, and public-private technical partnerships under one convenience frame?

 The ownership question sits underneath the convenience question.
 Who builds, owns, maintains, modifies, audits, and ultimately controls infrastructure matters when that infrastructure begins to mediate access between a person and the state.